 In 1943 as a member of SOE, David Smiley was dropped by parachute into Greece and made his way to Albania.
 This book is his memoir from that assignment.

 He spent much of his time in the field dealing with the mostly communist partisans and the rebels.
 They often fought each other as often as they fought the Germans.
 He was forced to deal extensively with the politics of the region.

 I enjoyed the 6 hours I spent reading this 216-page WWII history.
 I find that memoirs from the war period are always interesting.
 They usually give a personal perspective on the period.
 I like the vintage photo used as the cover art.
 I give this novel a rating of 3,7 (rounded to 4) out of 5.

 My book reviews are also published on Goodreads (https://www.goodreads.com/user/show/31181778-john-purvis).

-If you are interested in the WWII era of history, you may find these two pages of interest.
+If you have an interest in the WWII era of history, you may find these three pages of interest.

-The “World War II Sources” page is a collection of more than 200 links to museums, websites, Facebook pages, and Twitter feeds with information on the World War II era in history.
+- The “World War II Resources” page is a constantly growing collection of more than 610 links to museums, memorials, websites, Facebook pages, Twitter feeds, and other sources with information on the World War II era in history.

-The “World War II Timeline” page shows events leading up to WWII, as well as during the war.
+- The “World War II Timeline” page expands frequently and shows events leading up to WWII, as well as during the war.
 Events are broken down into the Pacific and European Theaters by date.